ARCLabUNO/arclabwebsite/content/publication/cho_et_al_2026/index.md

 publication_types = ["article-journal"]

 # Date the paper was published.
-date = 2026-07-09T10:00:00Z
+date = 2026-08-03T10:00:00Z

 # Date this page was created.
 publishdate = 2026-07-09T10:00:00Z

 # Project summary to display on homepage.
-# summary = "Drug treatment courts (DTCs) offer a community-based alternative sanction that prioritizes combining substance use treatment and judicial oversight to support the recovery of system-involved individuals who have substance use issues."
+summary = "Drug treatment courts (DTCs) rely on structured supervision and treatment to curb substance use among justice-involved individuals.
+Using group-based trajectory modeling, this study identifies early-phase patterns of in-program substance use among 320 adult DTC participants, measured through positive drug tests across the first 90 days."

 # Abstract
-# abstract = "Drug treatment courts (DTCs) offer a community-based alternative sanction that prioritizes combining substance use treatment and judicial oversight to support the recovery of system-involved individuals who have substance use issues.
-While the goal of treatment is to curb participants’ propensity to use substances, treatment impact may vary in participant relapse in this setting.
-The current study utilized official DTC records (N = 320) from a southwestern program across 10 years to identify program and individual characteristics associated with substance use patterns during the first 90 days of admission.
-Using group-based trajectory modeling, three in-program substance use group trajectories emerged: abstainers, non-responders, and responders.
-Analysis of variance and post hoc tests revealed that poor overall program compliance across multiple DTC components was correlated with trajectory group membership.
-Thus, the findings indicate that adherence to some program requirements may influence in-program substance use.
-Policy implications and future research directions for improving DTC efficacy for subgroups are discussed."
+abstract = "Drug treatment courts (DTCs) rely on structured supervision and treatment to curb substance use among justice-involved individuals.
+Using group-based trajectory modeling, this study identifies early-phase patterns of in-program substance use among 320 adult DTC participants, measured through positive drug tests across the first 90 days.
+Three distinct trajectories emerged: abstainers, responders, and non-responders.
+Logistic regression analyses revealed that abstainers had significantly higher odds of program graduation compared to non-responders.
+In contrast, responders—despite reductions in substance use—did not have higher odds of completion, suggesting that early behavioral improvement alone may be insufficient for successful program outcomes.
+These findings highlight early compliance monitoring as an indicator of treatment responsiveness that can inform more efficient, individualized interventions tailored to participants."

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`